Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Introduction

 In the next section, we describe the data used in this work.
-In \refsec{sec:gen-methods} we show the general methods we used for the analysis such as the definition of the SNR, 2PCF estimation, definitions for the combined analysis, BAO reconstruction and BAO fitting. \refsec{sec:radius-cut-dependence} explores the dependence of the $\SNR$-maximizing void radius cut on the tracer density.
-In \refsec{sec:bao-constraints} we analyze the selection effects on the different void samples defined in terms of BAO measurements.
+In \refsec{sec:gen-methods} we introduce the methods we used for the analysis such as the definition of the BAO Signal-to-Noise ratio (SNR), 2PCF estimator, definitions for the combined analysis, BAO reconstruction and BAO fitting. \refsec{sec:radius-cut-dependence} explores the dependence of the $\SNR$-maximising void radius cut on the tracer density.
+Later, we study how non-uniform incompleteness affects void clustering measurements (\refsec{sec:clustering-incompleteness}).
+Following this, in \refsec{sec:bao-constraints} we extend this analysis to BAO scale measurements.
 Finally, we conclude in \refsec{sec:conclusions} and outline future work.